Biscolad/TO-DO-List/README.md

+# To-Do List App

+A simple to-do list application built with React.

+## Overview

+This to-do list app is a basic React application that allows users to create, edit, and remove to-do items.
+It provides a simple and clean interface for managing your tasks.

+## Features

+- Add new to-do items
+- Edit existing to-do items
+- Mark items as complete
+- Remove items from the list

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.